An application of topological equivalence to Morse theory: Acknowledgements

 \section{Acknowledgements}

-I wish to thank Prof. Ralph Cohen for suggesting to me this topic.
-I am indebted to my PhD advisor Prof. John Klein for his direction, his patient educating, and his continuous encouragement.
+I wish to thank an anonymous mathematician who meticulously read through this paper and made many helpful suggestions which lead to an improved presentation of this paper.
+I am indebted to my PhD advisor Prof.\ John Klein for his direction, his patient educating, and his continuous encouragement.
+This work was partially supported by NSFC11871272.